-Pupils are working towards the Bronze Award by completing a personal programme of activities in four sections over the two years.
+Pupils achieve the Bronze Award by completing a personal programme of activities in four sections over the two years.

 Volunteering:

 Undertaking service to individuals or the community.

 We work to support a local community farming project near Aldwick called Crimsham Farm and occasionally support local charities such as Sussex Orchards in Fontwell.